MCNC celebrates 35 years of ‘magic’ on the North Carolina Research and Education Network

 More than 200 top education, government, and technology executives participated in discussions around this year's theme: The Magic of NCREN.
-Today, according to MCNC President and CEO Jean Davis, the organization now operates more than 4,000 miles of high-speed fiber that serves communities in all 100 counties of North Carolina.
+Today, according to MCNC President and CEO Jean Davis, the organization now operates nearly 4,500 miles of high-speed fiber that serves communities in all 100 counties of North Carolina.

 "This network was built by and for the community we serve, and together we will continue to grow and expand to meet the technology needs of our students, public servants and citizens in North Carolina," said Davis.
 "NCREN is a powerful network with limitless potential operated by professional engineers and staff.
 As we look ahead to the next 35 years, we want to leverage what we've built together and continue to provide solutions in connectivity, education, cloud, telehealth, cybersecurity, consulting, and other managed services."

 MCNC also announced winners of this year's NCREN Community Awards during the two-day event.

 The Robyn Render Endeavor Award was presented to North Carolina Rep. Craig Horn of Union County.
 This recognition honors a devoted North Carolina leader who understands how technology can grow educational opportunity for all citizens.
 It is presented to one or more persons who continually champion leadership, engagement, and support of MCNC's overarching mission and goals for North Carolina.